redhat-performance/aimlperf_reg_tests/OpenBLAS/README.md

 # OpenBLAS Regression Tests

+This folder contains benchmarks that test two BLAS routines: (1.)
+SGEMM, and (2.)
+DGEMM.

+After you've run the benchmarks, you can run the `compare_gemm_results` executable to compare the results you get across different files.

 ## Building OpenBLAS

 To build OpenBLAS, use one of the Dockerfiles provided in this repo.
 The Dockerfiles tell Podman to build OpenBLAS using rpmbuild with specific parameters.
 You can either (1.) use `Dockerfile.autoconfig` to autoconfigure the OpenBLAS build, or (2.) use `Dockerfile` and modify the environment variables at the top.